The Top 10 Largest Amazon Markets

 The biggest and most important Amazon market is without a doubt the US market.
-It weighs 68% of revenues and grew by 36% in 2020.
+It weighs 67% of revenues and grew by 19% in 2021.
 It will be a long time before any other market catches up.
 If ever!
-The three following markets, Germany, United Kingdom and Japan add up to only 20% of revenues.
-And the remaining 15 active markets 12%.
+The three following markets: Germany, United Kingdom and Japan add up to only 20% of revenues.
+And the remaining 15 active markets 14%.
 Amazon is top-heavy despite a massive international expansion.

 The top four markets are directly accounted for in quarterly earnings report.
-The following five markets, Canada, France, India, Italy and Spain all had more than 150.000 sellers in their local Amazon marketplace according to this overview of third party sellers by country from Statista, and we checked their traffic and GDP per capita to build an initial list.
+The following five markets, India, France, Italy, Canada and Spain all had more than 150.000 sellers in their local Amazon marketplace according to this overview of third party sellers by country from Statista, and we checked their traffic and GDP per capita to build an initial list.
 When we initially shared this, we were made aware of actual measured figures which Edge by Ascential provides us with.
 To our surprise, India is actually the fifth biggest market ahead of France and Italy.
 For the tenth position, we initially bet on Brazil, but it seems it is Australia that holds that position followed relatively closely by UAE and Mexico.

 Managing multiple marketplaces on Amazon

 Navigating the various marketplaces can be complex on Amazon.
 And even more complex for ecommerce outside of Amazon.
 As the formats and functionalities of market places are essentially the same from one Amazon country to the next, there are a couple of practical solutions in place.
 In North America, sellers can set up a unified account to cover US, Canada and Mexico.
-And in Europe, a unified account spans Germany, the United Kingdom, France, Italy, Spain, and the Netherlands.
-We expect Poland and Sweden to be added too.
-If you are looking to expand internationally, the Amazon’s Global Selling guide is your goto destination.
+And in Europe, a unified account spans Germany, the United Kingdom, France, Italy, Spain, Netherlands, Poland and Turkey.
+If you are looking to expand internationally, the Amazon’s Global Selling guide is your go-to destination.

 Amazon’s international growth strategy

 Amazon appears to have a distinct synergy-driven approach to internationalisation where new markets piggy back on existing ones, and where additional features are rolled out progressively.
 It is also using existing regional strongholds to build neighbouring markets, as proximity is so important to ensure high quality fulfillment.
-Brazil may enable an expansion into Argentina in South America in the future, and Germany is a key piece in the puzzle for opening Poland.
+Brazil may enable an expansion into Argentina in South America in the future, and Germany was a key piece in the puzzle for opening Poland.
 In recent plans for opening in South Africa and Nigeria, those two are part of the same project, just as Colombia and Chile are grouped together.

 There seems to be a fair amount of merchant copy and paste going on to get a marketplace up and running.
 Product listings are autotranslated and made available in a new marketplace to get it going.
 There must be both ample supply and demand for a market to function.